brimdata/zed/docs/zq/language.md

 ### 10.1 Fuse Operator

-The _fuse operator_ reads all of its input, computes a fused type using the techniuqes above, and outputs the result, e.g.,
+The _fuse operator_ reads all of its input, computes a fused type using the techniques above, and outputs the result, e.g.,
 ```mdtest-command
 echo '{x:1} {y:"foo"}{x:2,y:"bar"}' | zq -z fuse -
 ```